-- (7) An applicant or a respondent may be represented at an enquiry by a legal practitioner or by any person duly authorised by such applicant or respondent, as the case may be. - (8) Except with the permission of the court, a person whose presence is not necessary must not be present at an enquiry, but both the applicant and the respondent are entitled to be accompanied by two persons of their choice to provide support. - (9) To the extent that subsection (8) provides for a limitation of the fundamental right to a public hearing, contemplated in Article 12(1)(a) of the Namibian Constitution, in that it authorizes the exclusion of the public from such a hearing, such limitation is enacted on the authority of the proviso to sub-article (1)(a) of that Article. - (10) The court must not grant a request for a postponement unless it is satisfied that the party making the request would be severely prejudiced if the postponement is not granted. - (11) If a court postpones an enquiry it must extend any interim protection order which is in force accordingly. - (12) If a court postpones an enquiry in the absence of one of the parties, it must direct that notice of the new date for the enquiry be served in the prescribed manner on the party who is not present. - (13) If, on the date and at the time fixed for the enquiry, the respondent fails to appear in person at the court and the court is satisfied that notice of the enquiry was correctly served on the respondent as contemplated in section 9(1), the court may - - (a) proceed to hear and determine the matter in the absence of the respondent; or - (b) where the court is satisfied having regard to the material before it, that it is appropriate to do so, postpone the matter and, if necessary, order that the respondent be summoned to appear in court on the date on which the matter has been postponed to. - (14) If at the time fixed for the enquiry, the respondent appears in court, but neither the applicant nor the complainant, as the case maybe, appears either in person or through the representative contemplated in subsection (7), the court may - - (a) if it is satisfied that the applicant or complainant no longer wishes to pursue the matter, dismiss the application; or - (b) after having received a reasonable excuse for such non-appearance, postpone the enquiry on reasonable terms; or - (c) if it is satisfied, having regard to the material before it, that it is appropriate for evidence to be given by affidavit, the court may, on the application of any other party, order the attendance for cross-examination of the person who made such affidavit. - (15) Unless an application has been dismissed as contemplated in subsection (14)(a), if the applicant fails to appear, either in person or, if applicable, through the representative contemplated in subsection (7), the court must direct the station commander of the police station named in the application to enquire into the reasons for such non-appearance, to ensure that no intimidation of the applicant has taken place, to provide appropriate police protection in the event of any intimidation, and to ascertain whether the applicant still wishes to proceed with the application. - (16) After holding the enquiry, the court may - - (a) confirm or discharge the interim order in its entirety; - (b) confirm specified provisions of the interim order; - (c) cancel or vary specified provisions of the interim order; - (d) discharge the interim order and substitute another order for the interim order; - (e) if the respondent is present at the enquiry, at the request of the applicant or at its own initiative, add provisions which were not contained in the interim order.
+- (7) An applicant or a respondent may be represented at an enquiry by a legal practitioner or by any person duly authorised by such applicant or respondent, as the case may be. - (8) Except with the permission of the court, a person whose presence is not necessary must not be present at an enquiry, but both the applicant and the respondent are entitled to be accompanied by two persons of their choice to provide support. - (9) To the extent that subsection (8) provides for a limitation of the fundamental right to a public hearing, contemplated in Article 12(1)(a) of the Namibian Constitution, in that it authorizes the exclusion of the public from such a hearing, such limitation is enacted on the authority of the proviso to sub-article (1)(a) of that Article. - (10) The court must not grant a request for a postponement unless it is satisfied that the party making the request would be severely prejudiced if the postponement is not granted. - (11) If a court postpones an enquiry it must extend any interim protection order which is in force accordingly. - (12) If a court postpones an enquiry in the absence of one of the parties, it must direct that notice of the new date for the enquiry be served in the prescribed manner on the party who is not present. - (13) If, on the date and at the time fixed for the enquiry, the respondent fails to appear in person at the court and - - (a) the court is satisfied that notice of the enquiry was correctly served on the respondent as contemplated in section 9(1), the court may - - (i) proceed to hear and determine the matter in the absence of the respondent, but taking into account any representations, if any, made by the respondent under section 8(4) (a); or - (ii) where the court is satisfied having regard to the material before it, that it is appropriate to do so, postpone the matter and, if necessary, order that the respondent be summoned to appear in court on the date on which the matter has been postponed to; or - (b) the court is not satisfied that proper service has been effected on the respondent, the court - - (i) must set a new return date and cause the parties to be informed of such date;